 1. Clevedon Beach

 One of the closest beaches to Bristol, Clevedon Beach is a classic.
-The long, pebble beach runs south-west from the old Victorian seaside resort of Clevedon and is home to an iconic Grade I-listed pier with a Japanese pagoda and glass restaurant.
+The long, pebble beach runs south-west of the old Victorian seaside resort of Clevedon and is home to an iconic Grade I-listed pier with a Japanese pagoda and glass restaurant.
 If you fancy venturing a little further up the beach head to the quiet sand and rock beach, Ladye Bay, nestled between rugged rocks and cliffs.

 2. Porlock Bay